 Aidan Cowley received his B.Sc in Computer Applications and M.Eng in Electronic Systems from Dublin City University, Ireland, in 2004 and 2005 respectively, and a Ph.D in 2011.
 Subsequently he went on to work as a researcher and lecturer at the National Centre for Plasma Science and Technology (NCPST), Dublin City University, Ireland.
 There, his research activities included novel optoelectronic materials, crystal growth, thermoelectrics, plasma deposition and metrology as well as renewable energy systems.
 In 2014, Dr. Cowley joined the European Space Agency as a Research Fellow, stationed at the European Astronaut Centre in Cologne, Germany.
 There he is conducting research into energy generation and storage solutions for future lunar and cis-lunar missions, in-situ resource utilization (ISRU) as well as investigating disruptive technologies such as additive manufacturing and their potential as an exploration enabling technology.

 Francesco Spina is an aerospace engineer working to enable a more sustainable and affordable human exploration and exploitation of space.
+In 2017, the prestigious MIT Technology Review named him one of the best 15 Innovators Under 35 in recognition of his work.
 In 2016, he was awarded a full Google scholarship to attend the Singularity University Global Solutions Program at Nasa Ames Research Centre in California, USA.
-At the end of the program, he was selected as one of the top students of the year and his team project was selected as one of the best 10 of the year, receiving an additional Google scholarship to attend the Singularity University LaunchPad early-stage incubator.
+At the end of the program, he was selected as one of the top students of the year and his team project was selected as one of the top 10 disruptive ideas of the year, receiving an additional Google scholarship to attend the Singularity University Labs.
 Previously, he worked at the the European Space Agency – European Astronaut Centre, where he investigated in-space energy storage and use of in-situ materials to support human exploration of the Moon.
 Innovator, visionary, intellectually curious, Francesco is attracted to both art and science.
 He studied in Italy, Germany, Sweden and France, receiving a B.Eng. in Aerospace Engineering from Politecnico di Torino, Italy, a M.Sc. in Space Engineering from Luleå University of Technology, Sweden, a M.Sc. in Astrophysics and Space Instrumentation from Université Paul Sabatier Toulouse III, France and a Master of Arts in Classical Guitar Performance from Conservatorio N. Piccinni of Bari, Italy.
-He is a finalist candidate for the 2016 MIT Technology Review Innovators Under 35 Italy.
 Francesco is interested in how exponential technologies can be used to disrupt and advance space exploration.
 In September 2015 he has been awarded the 3rd prize in the NASA 3D Printed Habitat Challenge with the team project LavaHive, a concept combining 3D printing techniques with in-situ resources to construct a human habitat on Mars.
 In December 2015 he has been awarded the 2nd prize and the Public’s Choice Award in the Moon Challenge of the European Space Agency with the project HARVeSt, a mission designed to demonstrate teleoperations of robotic systems and crops growth in the hostile environment of the Moon.

 Leo Teeney is an Aerospace Engineer, currently attending the Singularity University LaunchPad program at the NASA Ames Research Park in California.
 Previously, he worked as a Research Engineer under the Young Graduate Trainee program at the ESA European Astronaut Centre in Cologne, Germany, where he worked on projects investigating in-space energy storage and potential ISRU applications for radiation protection on the Moon.
 In 2016 he was named in Forbes magazine’s ’30 under 30 Europe’ list in recognition of his work.
 He received a Master’s in Aerospace Engineering from the University of Manchester, UK, in 2013 and a Master’s in Space Studies from the International Space University, France, in 2014.
 During his studies he worked in the Airbus UK Future Projects Office and for Atkins Aerospace, and for the Team Hakuto Google Lunar XPrize rover at Tohoku University in Sendai, Japan.
 Leo has worked on numerous space mission concept studies including the University of Stuttgart Institut für Raumfahrtsysteme Space Station Design Workshop, in 2015, and is a past winner of the American Institute of Aeronautics and Astronautics (AIAA) Undergraduate Individual Design Competition for his project “Low-cost Access to Space Booster Aircraft”.